Continuing Education Activity

 Periapical actinomycosis is among the rarest forms of actinomycosis in the maxillofacial region.
 Although rare, it is one of the most common infections that result in an orocutaneous fistula.
 More rarely OCF is secondary to a neoplasm.
 Squamous cell carcinoma is the most common oral cavity neoplasm, and if the fistula occurs, it has a poor prognosis because lymphatic drainage has most likely taken place by the time of diagnosis.

-The possibility of a neoplastic cause may require a histopathological examination of oral cutaneous fistula.
-A biopsy is also useful for the diagnosis of actinomycosis which has characteristic pseudohyphae appearing as clublike projections that stretch out from a central basophilic staining core .
+The possibility of a neoplastic cause may require a histopathological examination of the oral cutaneous fistula.
+A biopsy is also useful for the diagnosis of actinomycosis which has characteristic pseudohyphae appearing as clublike projections that stretch out from a central basophilic staining core.

 History and Physical

 In chronic osteomyelitis with drainage, pain may not be a symptom.
+An intraoral sinus tract may be raised or appear as a red-to-yellow ulcer that bleeds easily and exudes pus.
 In some cases of actinomycosis, yellow granules are observable at clinical examination.
 Signs of salivary gland infections include swelling, pain, and trismus if the parotid gland is involved.

 In some cases, cone-beam studies have been used to find the exact origin and extent of the infection.
-CT fistulography has also been used to help diagnose an OCF of dental origin.
+CT fistulography has also been used to help diagnose an oral cutaneous fistula (OCF) of dental origin.